 I am an integrative counsellor living and working in Edinburgh.
 I trained at the University of Edinburgh in a dialogue between psychodynamic and person-centred theory.
 Over the years, I have worked with a wide variety of people with a wide variety of concerns.
 My counselling practice is based at the renowned Napiers Clinic – an integrative health clinic and herbal dispensary – and Mulberry House – Edinburgh’s largest complementary health centre.
 I have previously worked at PF Counselling and Hope Park Counselling Centre.
 I have also volunteered for a number of charities including ParentLine Scotland and Firsthand Lothian.

 I have always had a passion for health and wellbeing and prior to training as a counsellor I studied Herbal Medicine at Napier University.
-I continue to pursue this passion and have been working with the D. Atkinson herbal dispensary, next door to Napiers Clinic, since 2012.
+I continue to pursue this passion and worked with the D. Atkinson herbal dispensary, next door to Napiers Clinic, from 2012.

 One of my core beliefs is in the fundamental interconnectedness between people to each other and to the world in which we live.
-We are, by nature, social animals yet our society can impinge upon the simple expression of this nature.
+We are, by nature, social animals and yet our society can often impinge upon the simple expression of this nature.
 This has formed the basis of my interest in herbal medicine and now in counselling – rebuilding our relationships to ourselves, to each other and to the world.

 Irrespective of the theoretical model informing a therapist’s approach, numerous studies have shown that it is the relationship itself that heals.
 It is in the transformative space between two people that the work and the reward exists.
 I try to meet all my clients in this space, whatever it may look like for them, and, in collaboration, work towards a deeper understanding of the, often unconscious, forces at play in their lives.
 Through the prism of relationship we can increase our awareness of what drives us and what hinders us, how and why we relate to those around us the way we do, and how we might start to live our lives with more creativity and curiosity.